MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 >
 > Jobs don't support advanced configurations where the **Directed pick and Put-away** toggle is turned on.

-## <a name="check-whether-items-are-available-for-picking"></a>Check whether items are available for picking
+## Check whether items are available for picking

 [!INCLUDE [inventory-availability-overview](includes/inventory-availability-overview.md)]

-## <a name="to-create-pick-documents-in-bulk-with-the-pick-worksheet"></a>To create pick documents in bulk with the pick worksheet
+## To create pick documents in bulk with the pick worksheet

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Pick Worksheet**, and then choose the related link.